 The course is both experiential and taught.
-It will begin with Sunday 17th February at 6pm with dinner.
-A chance to get to know each other and start formerly on Monday 18th Februay at 9.30am.
-Finishing Friday at 22nd February at 12.30pm.
+It will start on Sunday 19th April at 4pm, followed by dinner at 6pm.
+A chance to get to know each other and start formerly on Monday 20th April at 9.30am.
+Finishing Friday 24th April at 12.30pm.

 DAY ONE - What is Recovery?

 Karen will explore what we mean by recovery and the importance that Choice, Ownership, People and Self have in starting the journey of recovery.

 DAY TWO - You are Not the Problem

 The second day will focus on exploring what people often feel that somehow they are the problem and that they cannot recover.
 The day will also allow people to determine what the real problem is.